mkosir/react-demo-tab/README.md

 Demo style.

 **codeExt**: 'jsx' | 'tsx' ▶︎ `jsx`
-Code file extension image to be displayed.
+Code file extension for image to be displayed.

 **styleExt**: 'css' | 'scss' ▶︎ `css`
-Style file extension image to be displayed.
+Style file extension for image to be displayed.

 ## Create demos with CLI tool